U.S. Court upholds the SEC’s final rule for Dodd Frank conflict minerals provision

 Conflict minerals are used by armed groups to fund violence and insurrection.
-Global Witness's work on conflict minerals currently focuses on the Democratic Republic of Congo (DRC) where fighting has continued over 15 years, driven by the trade in valuable minerals.
+Global Witness's work on conflict minerals currently focuses on eastern Democratic Republic of Congo (DRC) where fighting has continued for almost 15 years, driven by the trade in valuable minerals.
 Millions of people have died, and many more have been displaced.
-There are four main minerals being mined in the Congo: cassiterite (the ore for tin), coltan (the ore for a rare metal called tantalum), wolframite (tungsten ore), and gold.
-The illicit trade provides rebel groups and units of the national army with tens of millions of dollars a year that they use to buy guns and shore up their rival campaigns.
+There are four main minerals being mined by the population in eastern Congo: cassiterite (the ore for tin), coltan (the ore for a rare metal called tantalum), wolframite (tungsten ore), and gold.
+The illicit trade in these minerals provides rebel groups and units of the national army with tens of millions of dollars a year that they use to buy guns and shore up their rival campaigns.

 - 07.05.2013 | New investigation from Global Witness reveals high-level military involvement in eastern Congo's gold trade